dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 https://www.reddit.com/r/comfyui/
 https://www.youtube.com/@pixaroma/videos
 https://www.youtube.com/@latentvision/videos
-- I'm a reader more than a listener, but I hear these are good guides
+- I'm a reader more than a listener, but I hear these are good video guides

-### N8N  {#n8n}
+#### N8N  {#n8n}
 - Starting to look into this node editor too.
-Looks useful
+Looks very useful, and integrated with Comfyui.
+Will report back.
 - https://www.reddit.com/r/n8n/comments/1jbvt0a/i_built_a_free_browser_extension_that_creates/